DannyQuah/DannyQuah.github.io/_posts/2025-03-31-Resilience-Cooperation-Multilateralism.md

 Danny Quah
 Mar 2025

 How can the global economy and its institutions build international resilience through global cooperation?
-This article considers how multilateralism holds both promise and challenge.
-Given the parlous state of the international system, however, modalities other than just multilateralism will be needed.
-The article describes three such possible ways ahead.
+This article looks at both promise and challenge in multilateralism.
+Given the parlous state of the international system, modalities other than pure multilateralism will be needed.
+The article describes three possible ways ahead.

 (The key ideas here were presented at IMF's High-Level Forum "Asia and the IMF:  Resilience through Cooperation" in Tokyo, Wed 05 Mar 2025.
 I thank Chatib Basri, Kenneth Kang, Jun Ma, Takehiko Nakao, Mari Pangestu, Ceyla Pazarbasioglu, Krishnan Srinivasan, and other participants at the event for their comments and suggestions.)